michaelshawnlockwood/nyctaxi-pipeline/Context.md

 7. Before producing any code blocks, we must first agree upon the pseudocode that explains what we are intending to achieve or problem we are solving.
 8. Stop and ask for clarification if there is any ambiguity about which project is active and what step we are focused on.
 9. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.
+10. At the bottom, read these sections carefully: 1) Status &amp; Milestone Notation, and 2) SANE Sections.

 ---